-Fair Housing Issue Contributing Factor Meaningful Actions Fair Housing Issue Contributing Factor Meaningful Actions A. An education program that engages with at least 50 residents annually within PINs and EJ Communities, at minimum, in English and Spanish, to educate residents on EV and solar regulation and resources (i.e., charging resources, rebate resources) in order to increase solar and EV ownership, EV car-sharing, and installation of EV chargers in existing multi-family projects.
+Fair Housing Issue Contributing Factor Meaningful Actions Fair Housing Issue Contributing Factor A. An education program that engages with at least 50 residents annually within PINs and EJ Communities, at minimum, in English and Spanish, to educate residents on EV and solar regulation and resources (i.e., charging resources, rebate resources) in order to increase solar and EV ownership, EV car-sharing, and installation of EV chargers in existing multi-family projects.
 Staff will monitor solar and EV charging station installations through building permits at all multi-family projects and mobile homes annually.
 B. A local home retrofit program for alternative fuel water heaters to reinvest in PINs and EJ Communities, with a focus on the oldest housing stock, with a goal to retrofit 15 water heaters annually.
 Staff will monitor alternatively fueled water heater retrofits through building permits annually.
 C. A micro-grid feasibility study to identify clean energy development and access.
 The City commits to implement an action program based on the feasibility study's results within PINs and EJ Communities.
 D. Educate at least 50 homeowners and tenants of multi-family housing annually about weatherization projects and the cost savings gained from energy efficient homes through training programs offered in English and Spanish.
-2. Through the entire duration of the 2021-2029 planning period, when evaluating programs, projects, and infrastructure in at risk areas and PINs, EJ Communities, and within Census Tracts 202.13 and 202.14, prioritize efforts on decreasing the urban heat island effect, especially in areas with populations most vulnerable to heat, through strategies like revegetation, tree preservation, new plantings, depaving and porous pavement, green infrastructure, and site specific development design.
+2. Through the entire duration of the 2021-2029 planning period, when evaluating programs, projects, and infrastructure in at risk areas and planning period, when evaluating programs, decreasing the urban heat island effect, especially in areas with populations most vulnerable to heat, through strategies like revegetation, tree preservation, new plantings, depaying and porous pavement, green infrastructure, and site specific development design.
 Projects identified include:

 Fair Housing Issue Contributing Factor Meaningful Actions No later than December 31, 2025, adopt an Urban Forestry Program, which would include the following: A. A complete assessment of existing conditions and calculate canopy coverage percentage for PINs and EJ Communities in order to- create a tree planting and replacement plan to achieve coverage within PINs and EJ Communities of at least 35% in residential areas and 15% in nonresidential areas.
 The planting and replacement plan will strategically facilitate the completion of the 1,010 tree planting project.
 By 2025, complete all phases of the Escondido Creek Trail project, which will promote physical activity and public facilities through new pedestrian pathways and at grade road crossings resulting in an addition of 2.5 acres of parkland within PIN and EJ Communities.
 IV.
 By 2023, the City commits to equity prioritizations when creating development agreements.
 A Development Agreement is a voluntary legal agreement, approved by the City Council, between the City and a developer involving a development project.
 Generally, Development Agreements involve negotiations in which developers obtain increased certainty in return for providing more considerations of public benefit than would normally be required.
 Specifically, the City commits to prioritizing at least three development agreement benefits in the PINs, Environmental Justice Communities, and Census Tracts 202.13 and 202.14 during the planning period.
 Examples of development agreement benefits include new public amenities such as park infrastructure, and improved public facilities such as sidewalk infill.
-Disproportionate Housing Needs Anti-Displacement Median rent increase The availability of affordable units in a range of sizes Lack of renter protections Median income of residents I. Expand affordable and improve housing opportunities in Downtown and other areas with concentrated low income households by: Amend the Zoning Code in 2022 to require replacement of existing units deed restricted or occupied by lower income households as a condition of project approval (see Program 1.1).
-Amend Zoning Code in 2022 to require by-right approval of housing development that includes 20% of the units as housing affordable to lower
+Disproportionate Housing Needs Anti-Displacement Median rent increase The availability of affordable units in a range of sizes Lack of renter protections Median income of residents Expand affordable and improve housing opportunities in Downtown and other areas with concentrated low income households by: